NeuroTinkerLab/universal-contextual-language/CONTRIBUTING.md

 # Contributing to UCL (Universal Contextual Language)

 Thank you for your interest in contributing to the UCL specification and ecosystem!
 We welcome contributions from everyone.
-By participating in this project, you agree to abide by our [Code of Conduct](./CODE_OF_CONDUCT.md).

 There are many ways to contribute, from improving documentation and providing examples to proposing changes to the specification itself or developing tooling.